-&lt;sup>19Other programs that targeted girls for reduced schooling costs have also shown increases in male enrollment (Kim et al., 1999a; Begum et al., 2012), which the authors explain as a spillover to male siblings.
+20Other programs that targeted girls for reduced schooling costs have also shown increases in male enrollment (Kim et al., 1999a; Begum et al., 2012), which the authors explain as a spillover to male siblings.
 Our data do not allow us to distinguish siblings among test takers or enrolled in other grades, however.

-$^{20}$ Due to the lack of pre-treatment observations for private schools (just one private test center-year in the pre-treatment period), we cannot use the regression specification in (1) to compare public and private school students.
+$^{^{21}}$ Due to the lack of pre-treatment observations for private schools (just one private school-year in the pre-treatment period), we cannot use the regression specification in (1) to compare public and private school students.
 Instead, Table A1 limits the sample to post-treatment observations and checks for differences in means.